Scott Kologi: Autistic 16-Year-Old Pictured In Facebook Photos Allegedly Killed Family And Friend [Video]

-Scott Kologi has been named as the 16-year-old autistic boy who allegedly gunned down his mother, father, sister and a friend of the family on Sunday, December 31.
+Scott Kologi has been named as the 16-year-old autistic boy who allegedly gunned down his mother, father, sister, and a friend of the family on Sunday, December 31.
 As reported by the New York Post, Scott is believed to have shot and killed 44-year-old Steven Kologi, as well as 42-year-old Linda Kologi – the teen’s parents.
 Scott is also accused of killing 18-year-old Brittany Kologi, his sister, along with 70-year-old Mary Schultz, a family friend who lived in the home with the family.

 The tragedy occurred in Long Branch, a city in Monmouth County, New Jersey, on the Jersey shore.
-The New Year’s Eve crime has reignited a big debate on social media about semi-automatic rifles, autism and more.
+The New Year’s Eve crime has reignited a big debate on social media about semi-automatic rifles, autism, and more.
 Scott’s grandfather and brother were able to get away unharmed during the attack, which happened close to midnight.

 The house at 635 Wall Street is described by Zillow as a 1,600-square-foot “multiple occupancy home” with three bedrooms and three bathrooms that sold in August 2002, for $160,000 but increased in value to $390,119 by the time the murders occurred.
-Police have not yet determined why Scott alleged gunned down four people, yet were able to take Kologi into custody and arrest him without incident.
+Police have not yet determined why Scott allegedly gunned down four people, yet was able to take Kologi into custody and arrest him without incident.

 Click here to support Kologi Family Funeral Expenses organized by Brian Yunker https://t.co/gsDywVEAHt